way0utwest/VCS_Primer/README.md

 That's the best place to get help for a VCS.

 ## Techorama Demo
-added northwind to track db changes
+added northwind to track db changes for a demo